camunda/camunda/docs/src/yaml-workflows/tasks.md

 # Tasks

-A workflow can contain multiple tasks which represents the work that should be done.
+A workflow can contain multiple tasks, where each represents a step in the workflow.

 ```yaml
 name: order-process